You are here

 Earn a certificate and get to work within a year.
 Continue your passion in our Associate degree coursework and tackle more complex diagnostics and repairs.
 Ready for management?
 Earn a Bachelor's degree from Missouri Baptist University at Jefferson College!
 Check out the complete pathway and hit the road toward an exciting career in automotive technology!

-The Breaking Traditions awards, sponsored by the Department of Elementary and Secondary Education (DESE), provides an opportunity for students, career-technical programs, educators, and schools to receive recognition and statewide acknowledgement for their achievements related to non-traditional careers.
+Breaking Traditions awards, sponsored by the Department of Elementary and Secondary Education (DESE), provides an opportunity for students, career-technical programs, educators and schools to receive recognition and statewide acknowledgement for their achievements related to non-traditional careers.
 The awards recognize students in non-traditional career/technical education occupations in which individuals from one gender comprise less than 25 percent of those employed in that field.

 Jefferson College is proud to have Katherine win this award which will help open the door to scholarships and other opportunities.
 Great job Katherine "Gus" Henley!